Student Handbook: Safety and Security

 IT IS UNLAWFUL FOR A NONRESIDENT STUDENT TO FAIL TO FILE A NONRESIDENT DRIVER STATEMENT WITH THE POLICE DEPARTMENT LOCATED IN THE SAME CITY OR TOWN AS THE SCHOOL OR COLLEGE ATTENDED, IN ACCORDANCE WITH SECTION 3 OF CHAPTER 90 OF THE MASSACHUSETTS GENERAL LAWS.
 FAILURE TO FILE SUCH STATEMENT IS PUNISHABLE BY A FINE NOT TO EXCEED $200.

-Parking facilities at Wheelock College are limited, due to high demand and the construction of the Center for Innovation and Learning.
-Undergraduate commuter students may only purchase a permit that allows parking from 5:00pm to 11pm Monday to Friday.
-On weekends, the permit allows parking from 8am until 11pm.
+Parking facilities at Wheelock College are limited, due to high demand.
+Undergraduate commuter students may only purchase a permit that allows parking from 5:00pm to 11:00pm Monday to Friday.
+On weekends, the permit allows parking from 8:00am until 11:00pm.

 Junior or Senior resident students may purchase a permit that allows evening and overnight parking Monday to Friday.
 Students may park after 5:00pm and vehicles must be moved from the lot by 7:00am the next morning.
 On weekends the permit allows day, evening, and overnight parking.
 Students may park starting at 5:00pm on Friday and vehicles must be moved from the lot by 7:00am Monday morning.